A

 Rebecca

-veered toward the river as the others drifted off in their own directions.
+and I veered toward the river as the others drifted off in their own

-she replied, and gave me this brief smile that sparked her eyes the way Wonder
+tell me,' she replied, and gave me this brief smile that sparked her eyes the

 sentences together; keep the girl entertained.
 But what if she got bored?
 This